 JS - Most rock and roll was all about, you be spontaneous, you be yourself on stage.
 You know, when you mentioned the Grateful Dead, that's the perfect example of that.
 There was no distinction between them and their audience.
 Rock and roll was essentially communal.
 The rock and roll I saw was essentially the opposite of communal.
 It was ritualistic.
 It was like you were then, and there was an altar, and you were looking up at something.

 JS - I didn't want anything communal.
-I didn't want anything to do with that (WORD?) out there, so to speak (laugh) I mean, I thought it was a whole different convention.
+I didn't want anything to do with that rabble out there, so to speak (laugh) I mean, I thought it was a whole different convention.
 It was more theater.
-There was an audience and there was performers and once Meat, we would rehearse the character of Meat Loaf.
+There was an audience and there was performers.
+And once Meat… we would rehearse the character of Meat Loaf.
 I remember specifically, you know, I would direct him how to enter and stalk the stage like a predatory beast, and he did it brilliantly.

 JS - It would be rehearsed like with actual movements.
 The steps, the kind of walk, I mean, if you saw his show the first time we ever performed, that's what he did.
 The costume we came up with together and I'm proud of this stuff.
-This is looked at in rock and roll terms generally at (WORD?) not what you do.
+This is looked at in rock and roll terms generally as contrivance - not what you do.
 You just go out and even now, you know.

 JS - It should've been some name for some theatrical experience, you know, like Neverland, come visit Neverland starring Meat Loaf, or something.
-Just like Bat Out Of Hell, to me the ideal probably would've been either name.
+Just like Bat Out Of Hell, to me the ideal probably wouldn't've been either name.
 It would've been Bat Out Of Hell starring Meat Loaf, written by Jim Steinman.
 That's how I saw it.
-It was more like a movie, but we were on tour.
-We started touring and the tour was an amazingly constructive thing.
+It was more like a movie.
+But we were on tour - we started touring and the tour was an amazingly constructive thing.

 JS - Fruit, vegetables, you name it, we were just a disaster.
 It was a home town crowd in Chicago that came to see Cheap Trick, their homecoming.
 They didn't even have us on the bill.
 They didn't announce us and so they're all there to see Cheap Trick.
 Before Cheap Trick came out I walk out first, all in black leather and I do this sort of striptease of gloves, taking rituously and I was booed mercilessly.